-1. BACKSPACE.
+- BACKSPACE.
 The BACKSPACE value accomplishes a destructive backspace by moving the cursor left one position in the field, deleting the character at that position, moving all following characters left one position, and inserting a prompt character at the right end of the screen field.
-If entered in the leftmost position of the screen field, the key sequence is treated as a field termination key or as an illegal keystroke depending on whether an exception code has been assigned to the key sequence.

-- 2. CONTROL-BREAK.
+If entered in the leftmost position of the screen field, the key sequence is treated as a field termination key or as an illegal keystroke depending on whether an exception code has been assigned to the key sequence. - 2.
+CONTROL-BREAK.
 The CONTROL-BREAK value causes the run unit to be terminated immediately, as if a STOP RUN statement were executed. - 3.
+COPY-TO-CLIPBOARD.
+The COPY-TO-CLIPBOARD value causes the currently selected text to be copied to the clipboard.
+This action is effective only on Windows.
-DELETE-CHARACTER.
-The DELETE-CHARACTER value deletes the character at the current cursor position, moves all following characters left one position, and inserts a prompt character at the right end of the screen field.

-- 4. ERASE-ENTIRE.
-The ERASE-ENTIRE value replaces all character positions in the screen field with prompt characters, and moves the cursor to the leftmost position of the field. - 5.
-ERASE-REMAINDER.
-The ERASE-REMAINDER value replaces characters from the current position to the rightmost position of the screen field with prompt characters. - 6.
+- 4. DELETE-CHARACTER.
+The DELETE-CHARACTER value deletes the character at the current cursor position, moves all following characters left one position, and inserts a prompt character at the right end of the screen field. - ERASE-ENTIRE.
+The ERASE-ENTIRE value replaces all character positions in the screen field with prompt characters, and moves the cursor to the leftmost position of the field. - ERASE-REMAINDER.
+The ERASE-REMAINDER value replaces characters from the current position to the rightmost position of the screen field with prompt characters. - 7.
 ESCAPE-TO-COMMAND.
 The ESCAPE-TO-COMMAND value causes the runtime system to run a user-specified command whenever the configured key is pressed.
 The screen is cleared and the terminal is returned to a shell state before the shell command is run.
 After the shell or command terminates, the COBOL screen is restored.
 The SHELL environment variable determines the shell that is used.
 If none is set, /bin/sh is used.
 The RM_ESCAPE_TO_COMMAND environment variable determines the command that is used.
 If none is set, /bin/sh is used.